Esemka: History

 For a long time local companies in Indonesia have tried to design their own cars but failed to manufacture those in mass production.
 Besides Esemka, few other local made cars got publicity in the past, which include Gea by state-owned train manufacturer PT Industri Kereta Api (Inka), Tawon of PT Super Gasindo Jaya, and Fin Komodo of PT Fin Komodo Technology.
 A company PT Kiat Mahesa Wintor Indonesia (KMWI) has been commercially manufacturing a rural vehicle named as Mahesa since 2018.

-Journey of Esemka involved a number of Indonesian vocational high schools (Sekolah Menengah Kejuruan or SMK).
+The development of Esemka involved a number of Indonesian vocational high schools (Sekolah Menengah Kejuruan or SMK).
 Kiat Esemka was the first Esemka car, which was made in 2011 by students of SMK 1 Trucuk, a state-run vocational high school in Klaten, Central Java.
 The car got wide publicity when Joko Widodo started to use as official vehicle as Mayor of Solo during that time.